inBeat/inbeat-website/content/top-influencers/tiktok/portugal/_index.md

 ---
-title: Top 10 TikTok Influencers In Portugal In 2022
+title: Top 10 TikTok Influencers In Portugal In 2023
 description: >-
-  Find top TikTok influencers in Portugal in 2022.
-Most popular hashtags: #fyp #fy #foryou.
+  Find top TikTok influencers in Portugal in 2023.
+Most popular hashtags: #fyp #foryoupage #trend.
 platform: TikTok
-hits: 455
+hits: 465
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: Our platform holds 455 TikTok influencers like this in Portugal for you to collaborate.
+text_bottom: Our database has 465 TikTok influencers like this in Portugal for you to work with.
 profiles:
   - username: "davidbras03"
     fullname: >-